MiraiLouis/MiraiLouis/README.md

 I'm passionated about IT, engineering, and sciences.
 These fields fascinate me due to their innovative nature and the problem-solving opportunities they offer.

-I'm currently learning various skills to work to succeed in the AI field.
+I'm currently learning various skills to work and succeed in the AI field.